sourcegraph/about/blogposts/strange-loop-2019-assistive-augmentation-lip-reading-with-ai.md

 - Q: What did you use for the facial recognition?
 - A: A piece of open source software from (name I missed) that ran in a JuPyter Notebook.

-- Q: Are you trying to get puncutation, inflections, etc. into the model?
+- Q: Are you trying to get punctuation, inflections, etc. into the model?
 - A: Yes, I’m trying to.
 For instance, commas, “...”, question marks, etc. were tokenized in the hopes the system would find them, but it usually didn’t.
 In part this is because there isn’t a lip movement that corresponds to that particular symbol.

 - Q: What’s the current program runtime?